RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 35: Notification for users.
 </p>

-In the picture 36 is interface Home Assistant for settings of heating.
+The interface of Home Assistant for heating settings is shown in the picture 36.
 In the left menu are individual floors with thermostats and temperature schedules (described below).
-In the records tab, history are saved to a database individual states of the control elements and the history of the data itself, especially of the temperature sensors.
+In the records tab, history is saved to a database, individual states of the control elements and the history of the data itself, especially of the temperature sensors.
 There are also settings for the user profile and the entire system.
 In the top menu are other tabs for heating settings, also described below in the text.

 <p align="center">
 <img src="description-pictures/software/interface-home-assistant-for-settings.png" width="1024px" alt="Interface Home Assistant for settings of heating">